litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 Select a project [Range: 1-1]: 1
 ```

 Next, select the installation mode based on your requirement by entering the sequence number indicated against it.
-Cluster mode agent can run chaos in any namespace, and namespace mode agent can run chaos in its namespace.

 Litmusctl can install an agent in two different modes.
 * cluster mode: With this mode, the agent can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.